Nick

 http://groups.yahoo.com/group/BroxtoweInfo/message/362

-which I talked about my personal background, what had led me to
+in which I talked about my personal background,

 become a Labour MP, and what I thought about British politics